Iremoma/DEB_IndividualVariability-Palmer-et-al.2024/README.md

 - Intel(R) Xeon(R)  CPU E5-2620 v4 @ 2.10GHz (40 cores and 64 GB RAM)

 # Contents and working flow
-We provide the STAN routine that we have developed for estimating four DEB parameters at the individual level for 69 cultured Gilt-head breams (_Sparus aurata_) for which up to 11 measures of length and wet weight were available.
-In addition, we provide all the R scripts necessary to reproduce the data exploration and analysis, simulations, and results presented on the paper Palmer _et al._, 2024.
-All the code is organized in the following folders:
+We provide all the R scripts necessary to reproduce the data exploration and analysis, simulations, and results presented on the paper Palmer _et al._, 2024. **Note that the scripts are self-explanatory and have a lot of notations to guide the user on the different steps.** All the code is organized in the following folders:

 ## 1. [Analyses from real data](./1_REALDATA)
-Here we provide the main code for the paper Palmer _et al._ 2024.
-By running [Analysis.R](./REALDATA/Analysis.R), you will estimate four DEB parameters from the provided observed data in [_input.Rdata_](./REALDATA/input.Rdata) and obtain the output (which is also provided in the file called _out.RDS_) from which all the main content of the paper and figures have been obtained [_ExploringResult.R_](./REALDATA/ExploringResult.R).
-Note that the scripts are self-explanatory and have a lot of notations to guide the user on the different steps.
+In this section you will find the STAN routine developed for estimating four DEB parameters at the individual level for 69 cultured Gilt-head breams (_Sparus aurata_) for which up to 11 measures of length and wet weight were available.
+We provide R code for exploring the empirical data, implementeing the STAN model, and exploring the results of the model.

 ## 2. [Simulations](./2_SIMULATIONS)